Fendi lets sun shine on post-Lagerfeld era, glancing back

 The new collection by Silvia Venturini Fendi drew on easy 1960s mom styles, like quilted jackets and matching mini-skirts, garden floral cropped raincoat and skirt and easy-to-wear terry-cloth skirts and canvas jackets.
 Woven bags and matching woven sweaters had a nostalgic, almost naïve feel, countered by a plunging V-line and translucent print mini or matching macrame weave skirts.

 Florals and gardening references tied in neatly with the menswear Spring/Summer 2020 collection previewed last June in Milan.
 A series in golden honey yellow and brown gave a down-to-earth buzz to a checked fur coat, or gingham dress with short-sleeved fur in matching trim.
-For the queen bee, there was a fur-check intarsia coat, with sheer checked skirt and a cropped marigold knit top.
-The look finished with bug-eye glasses, fastened with a librarian eyeglass chain bearing the double FF logo, and large brim prairie bonnets.
+For the queen bee, there was a rich coat of alternating stripes of fur and gingham, worn with sheer checked skirt and a cropped marigold knit top.
+The look finished with bug-eye glasses, fastened with a librarian eyeglass chain bearing the double FF logo.

 The 1969 hit "The Age of Aquarius" played throughout the show, setting an optimistic tone for Fendi's debut collection flying as the solo headliner.
 And she took her bows standing in front of the image of a rising orange sun to the companion melody "Let the Sunshine In."